vzhou842/victorzhou.com/content/pages/about.md

 ---
-title: "About Me"
+title: 'About Me'
-template: "page"
+template: 'page'
-slug: "/about/"
+slug: '/about/'
 ---

-I'm currently helping build [gather.town](https://gather.town/) (we're hiring!
-Reach out if interested).
-Previously, I was a Software Engineer (SWE) at Facebook, and I've done SWE internships at Facebook (2015 and 2018), Google (2016), and Airbnb (2017).
-I studied Computer Science at Princeton University (Class of 2019).
-I've been [programming since I was 12](/blog/how-i-became-a-programmer/) and love to build things.
+I'm currently helping build [Clay](https://clay.com/).
+Previously, I was a founding engineer at [gather.town](https://gather.town/).
+I studied Computer Science at Princeton University (Class of 2019), I've been [programming since I was 12](/blog/how-i-became-a-programmer/), and I love building things.

 Some of my more well-known projects include: